AlexaYuqinD/Knowledge-Graph-for-Activities-of-Investor-Relations/README.md

 # Knowledge Graph for Activities of Investor Relations

 ## 1. Crawling Data
-Crawl Investor Relation forms of companies of Shenzhen stock market from <a href="http://www.cninfo.com.cn">http://www.cninfo.com.cn</a>.
+Crawl Investor Relation forms of companies in Shenzhen stock market from <a href="http://www.cninfo.com.cn">http://www.cninfo.com.cn</a>.
 Then filter and read the files.

 ## 2. Knowledge Extraction
 ### Objects